Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

-\textbf{AgentFlow}~\cite{li2025flow} decomposes an agent into modules—a planner, tool executor, verifier, and solution generator—implemented mostly as frozen Qwen2.5-7B-Instruct models.
+\textbf{AgentFlow}~\cite{li2025flow} decomposes an agent into modules (planner, tool executor, verifier, and solution generator) implemented mostly as frozen Qwen2.5-7B-Instruct models.
 Only the planner is trained.
-Using Flow-GRPO, a single trajectory-level reward (correct vs.\ incorrect, judged by GPT-4o) is broadcast to all decisions in each rollout, with group-normalized advantages enabling effective credit assignment despite sparse rewards.
-Empirically, a 7B AgentFlow planner achieves 57.3\% on search-intensive tasks (+14.9\% over AutoGen), 51.5\% on mathematical reasoning (+14.5\% over ToRL), and 33.1\% on GAIA—outperforming GPT-4 ($\sim$200B parameters) on several setups.
-This shows that learned orchestration of frozen specialists can rival or surpass monolithic models.
+Using Flow-GRPO, a single trajectory-level reward (correct vs.\ incorrect, judged by GPT-4o) is broadcast to all decisions in each rollout, with group-normalized advantages permitting effective credit assignment despite sparse rewards.
+A 7B AgentFlow planner achieves 57.3\% on search-intensive tasks (+14.9\% over AutoGen), 51.5\% on mathematical reasoning (+14.5\% over ToRL), and 33.1\% on GAIA, outperforming the much larger GPT-4 on several setups, demonstrating that learned orchestration of frozen specialists can rival or surpass monolithic models.

-\paragraph{Self-Evolving (Sub)Agent} A more advanced branch of the subagent-as-tool paradigm allows the \emph{tools themselves} to co-evolve through self-generated tasks and rewards. \textbf{R-Zero}~\cite{huang2025rzero} instantiates two roles—a \emph{Solver} and a \emph{Challenger}—from the same base LLM.
+\paragraph{Self-evolving (sub)agent.} A more advanced branch of the subagent-as-tool paradigm allows the tools themselves to co-evolve through self-generated tasks and rewards. \textbf{R-Zero}~\cite{huang2025rzero} instantiates two roles, a Solver and a Challenger, from the same base LLM.
 When the Solver is frozen, its successes, failures, and uncertainty (via self-consistency) define rewards that train the Challenger to propose tasks near the Solver’s capability frontier.
-Alternating these phases creates a bidirectional loop, yet each step still follows the T2 principle of optimizing a lightweight subagent under signals from a stronger or temporarily fixed core. \textbf{Multi-Agent Evolve (MAE)}~\cite{chen2025mae} extends this design into a triadic architecture with a \emph{Proposer}, \emph{Solver}, and \emph{Judge}.
+Alternating these phases creates a bidirectional loop, yet each step still follows the T2 principle of optimizing a lightweight subagent under signals from a stronger or temporarily fixed core. \textbf{Multi-Agent Evolve (MAE)}~\cite{chen2025mae} extends this design into a triadic architecture with a Proposer, Solver, and Judge.
 The Proposer and Judge operate as adaptive T2 subagents: the Judge learns to evaluate trajectories produced by the system, and the Proposer learns to generate diverse, high-quality, Solver-challenging tasks.
 Rather than tuning the main Solver, MAE improves performance by training these peripheral subagents to shape data, rewards, and curricula.
-Together, R-Zero and MAE illustrate a second generation of subagent-as-tool methods—self-evolving ecosystems that autonomously construct the learning conditions for otherwise frozen reasoning cores.
+Together, R-Zero and MAE illustrate a second generation of subagent-as-tool methods: self-evolving ecosystems that autonomously construct the learning conditions for otherwise frozen reasoning cores.

-\paragraph{Synthesis: The Maturation of T2}
+\paragraph{Synthesis: the maturation of T2.}